Summer: the one word that can make any teacher smile.

 See Full List of Studio Courses

-Learn More About the Next Event
+Learn More About the Next Conference

 If you want on-demand, à la carte PD focused on honing specific skills, like authentically integrating science into your curriculum or exploring oil paint in the secondary classroom, a PRO subscription would be an excellent choice.
 This ever-expanding, video-based subscription will pique your interest during hot summer days and beyond!
-With PRO, you have hundreds of videos and top notch downloads available at your fingertips instantly.
+With PRO, you have hundreds of videos and top-notch downloads available at your fingertips instantly.
 You can pick and choose what you are learning and when you are learning, streaming videos during a road trip or while relaxing at the park!

-By the way, did you know that many schools are paying for their art teachers to access Art Ed PRO for free?
+By the way, did you know that many schools are paying for their art teachers to access PRO for free?
 It’s the first personalized learning tool designed for schools to roll out to their entire art team!

-See the Full Art Ed PRO Library
+See the Full PRO Learning Library

-AOE is home to two amazing podcasts.
+AOEU is home to two amazing podcasts:

 The most important step for successful PD in the summer is planning.
-Keep in mind; this is nothing like lesson planning or curriculum planning, this planning is all about YOU!
+Keep in mind, this is nothing like lesson planning or curriculum planning, this planning is all about YOU!
 Make sure you pencil in your other plans for the summer right in the same calendar.
 It is important to see how the other pieces of your life mesh with your professional growth and development so you can strike the right balance.
 So write in those long weekends and family vacations, and structure your PD in-between.

 There is a monthly, weekly, and daily option so you can customize a planner that works for you!Download Now!